Skip to content

 }

-When deploying your application to production, don't embed the Application Secret in the application.
-The example above is only meant to show how to provide a signed JWT to the SinchClient.
-Implement the required functionality on your backend and fetch signed registration token when required.
+Do not embed the Application Secret in a production app.
+The example above only shows how to provide a signed JWT to the SinchClient.
+Implement the required functionality on your backend and fetch a signed registration token when required.

 Lifecycle management of a SinchClient instance